H3199/duunihaku/README.md

 VITE_API_URL=http://<your-docker-host>:8000
 ```

+5. Currently settings are still hardcoded in fi_jobs.py and emea_jobs.py, like what jobs we actually search for, distance from home and dealbreaker phrases in job descriptions.
+TheirStack API docs are useful for customizing the search.
+Link [here](https://api.theirstack.com/#tag/jobs/POST/v1/jobs/search)
-5. Run `docker-compose up -d` to start the app
+6. Run `docker-compose up -d` to start the app
-6. Open http://localhost:3000 in your browser
+7. Open http://localhost:3000 in your browser
-7. May the odds be ever in your favor.
+8. May the odds be ever in your favor.

 ---

 ## Roadmap
 - [x] Kanban UI: v0.1.0
+- [ ] Config file for settings v0.2.0
 - [ ] Timers for stale jobs: v0.2.0
 - [ ] Multiple users & SaaS: v0.2.0
 - [ ] Tool for manually filling kanban cards.: v0.2.0